whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ### Profit Economies Reward and Maintain Selfishness

-Ruling classes consistently impose a way of life that rewards selfishness, creating a _profit economy_.
-"Profit" means getting more than one gives, and this is widely encouraged in profit economies that _move resources to people who already have them_.
-The more wealth a person has, the more additional wealth they are able to get.
+Ruling classes consistently impose a way of life that rewards selfishness, creating a _profit economy._ "Profit" means getting more than one gives, and this is widely encouraged in profit economies that _move resources to people who already have them._ The more wealth a person has, the more additional wealth they are able to get.

 Capitalism, socialism, and communism are all types of profit economy.
 Rich people control most of the wealth in capitalism, while the government controls more in socialism and communism.